Tata Motors: History

+On 12 October 2021, private equity firm TPG invested $1 billion in Tata Motors' electric vehicle subsidiary.

 Operations

-Tata Motors has vehicle assembly operations in India, the United Kingdom, South Korea, Thailand, Spain, and South Africa(Formerly).
+Tata Motors has vehicle assembly operations in India, the United Kingdom, South Korea, Thailand, Spain, Slovak Republic and South Africa.
 It plans to establish plants in Turkey, Indonesia, and Eastern Europe.

 Tata Motors Cars

 Tata Motors Cars is a division of Tata Motors which produces passenger cars under the Tata Motors hood.
 Tata Motors is among the top five passenger vehicle brands in India with products in the compact, midsize car, and utility vehicle segments.
 The company's manufacturing base in India is spread across Jamshedpur (Jharkhand), Pune (Maharashtra), Lucknow (Uttar Pradesh), Pantnagar (Uttarakhand), Dharwad (Karnataka) and Sanand (Gujarat).
 Tata's dealership, sales, service, and spare parts network comprise over 3,500 touchpoints.
 Tata Motors has more than 250 dealerships in more than 195 cities across 27 states and four Union Territories of India.
 It has the third-largest sales and service network after Maruti Suzuki and Hyundai.

 Tata also has franchisee/joint venture assembly operations in Kenya, Bangladesh, Ukraine, Russia, and Senegal.
 Tata has dealerships in 26 countries across 4 continents.
 Tata is present in many countries, it has managed to create a large consumer base in the Indian subcontinent, namely India, Bangladesh, Bhutan, Sri Lanka and Nepal.
 Tata is also present in Italy, Spain, Poland, Romania, Turkey, Chile, South Africa, Oman, Kuwait, Qatar, Saudi Arabia, United Arab Emirates, Bahrain, Iraq, Syria and Australia.